ae-foster/ae-foster.github.io/_posts/2025-06-25-orbformer-post.markdown

 To make further progress, we need to select a specific family of trial wavefunctions which we can optimize.
 For molecules, the use of neural networks as a wavefunction *ansatz* began with PauliNet and FermiNet (Hermann et al., 2020; Pfau et al., 2020).
 These works propose a neural network that takes $$\mathbf{x}$$ as an input and uses a determinant to get the necessary antisymmetry.
-Training, although severely complicated by the presence of the Laplacian within the Hamiltonian, can proceed through the general principle of minimization.
+Training, although severely complicated by the presence of the Laplacian within the Hamiltonian, can proceed through the general principle of stochastic gradient minimization.
 The result was that neural networks could achieve essentially exact solutions to the Schrödinger equation for small molecules.

 ## Transferability